arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/getting-started/getting-started.md

 ## Microphone

-This shield has an embedded omnidirectional microphone, **MP34DT06JTR**, which can be used to together with the [PDM](https://docs.arduino.cc/learn/built-in-libraries/pdm) library.
-This library is shipped with the GIGA core, so there's no need to install it.
+This shield has an embedded omnidirectional microphone, **MP34DT06JTR**, which can be used together with the [PDM](https://docs.arduino.cc/learn/built-in-libraries/pdm) library.
+This library is shipped with the GIGA core, so there's no need to manually install it.

-Below is a minimal sketch that will print out the samples in the serial plotter (a tool that is part of the Arduino IDE).
+Below is a minimal sketch that will print out the samples in the serial plotter (See [Using the Serial Plotter Tool](/software/ide-v2/tutorials/ide-v2-serial-plotter) for more information).

 <CodeBlock url="https://github.com/arduino/ArduinoCore-mbed/blob/main/libraries/PDM/examples/PDMSerialPlotter/PDMSerialPlotter.ino" className="arduino"/>